gchq/gaffer-doc/docs/administration-guide/named-operations.md

 # Named Operations

-This guide walks you through how to configure your Gaffer Graph to allow you to execute NamedOperations.
+This guide walks you through how to configure your Gaffer Graph to allow you to execute Named Operations.

-NamedOperations allow users to encapsulate an OperationChain into a new single NamedOperation.
+Named Operations allow users to encapsulate an OperationChain into a new single NamedOperation.
-When this NamedOperation is executeed, just like any other Operation, it will execute the encapsulated OperationChain.
+When this NamedOperation is executed, just like any other Operation, it will execute the encapsulated OperationChain.
-NamedOperations can be added to OperationChains and executed as you would any other Operation.
+Named Operations can be added to Operation Chains and executed as you would any other Operation.

 There are various possible uses for NamedOperations:
-- Making it simpler to run frequently used OperationChains
+- Making it simpler to run frequently used Operation Chains
-- In a controlled way, allowing specific OperationChains to be run by a user that would not normally have permission to run them.
+- In a controlled way, allowing specific Operation Chains to be run by a user that would not normally have permission to run them.

-There are several operations which manage NamedOperations.
+There are [several operations](../reference/operations-guide/named.md) which manage Named Operations.
-These are `AddNamedOperation`, `GetAllNamedOperations` and `DeleteNamedOperation`.
+These are `AddNamedOperation`, `GetAllNamedOperations` and `DeleteNamedOperations``.

-## Configuration
+## Creating NamedOperations

-Your first step will be to configure the cache to use for storing your NamedOperations.
+Any Named Operations you create will be stored in a cache, so your first step should be to configure a suitable cache.
-For details on caches and how to configure them, see the [Stores Guide](../administration-guide/gaffer-stores/store-guide.md/#caches).
+For details on potential caches and how to configure them, see the [Stores Guide](../administration-guide/gaffer-stores/store-guide.md/#caches).

-Once this is configured, if you are using the `OperationChainLimiter` GraphHook then you will also need to configure that GraphHook to use the `NamedOperationScoreResolver`.
-This will then allow you to have custom scores for each NamedOperation.

-!!! example "Example hook configuration"

-    Configuration of the hook should look something like this:

-    ``` json
-    {
-        "class": "uk.gov.gchq.gaffer.graph.hook.OperationChainLimiter",
-        "opScores": {
-            "uk.gov.gchq.gaffer.operation.Operation": 1,
-            "uk.gov.gchq.gaffer.operation.impl.add.AddElements": 2,
-            "uk.gov.gchq.gaffer.operation.impl.get.GetAllElements": 5,
-            "uk.gov.gchq.gaffer.operation.impl.generate.GenerateObjects": 0
-        },
-        "authScores": {
-            "User": 2,
-            "SuperUser": 5
-        },
-        "scoreResolvers": {
-            "uk.gov.gchq.gaffer.named.operation.NamedOperation": {
-                "class": "uk.gov.gchq.gaffer.store.operation.resolver.named.NamedOperationScoreResolver"
-            }
-        }
-    }
-    ```

-!!! example "Example operation declarations file"

-    As a result, the operation declarations file for registering the `ScoreOperationChain` operation would then look like:

-    ``` json
-    {
-        "operations": [
-            {
-                "operation": "uk.gov.gchq.gaffer.operation.impl.ScoreOperationChain",
-                "handler": {
-                    "opScores": {
-                        "uk.gov.gchq.gaffer.operation.Operation": 1,
-                        "uk.gov.gchq.gaffer.operation.impl.add.AddElements": 2,
-                        "uk.gov.gchq.gaffer.operation.impl.get.GetAllElements": 5,
-                        "uk.gov.gchq.gaffer.operation.impl.generate.GenerateObjects": 0
-                    },
-                    "authScores": {
-                        "User": 2,
-                        "SuperUser": 5
-                    },
-                    "scoreResolvers": {
-                        "uk.gov.gchq.gaffer.named.operation.NamedOperation": {
-                            "class": "uk.gov.gchq.gaffer.store.operation.resolver.named.NamedOperationScoreResolver"
-                        }
-                    }
-                }
-            }
-        ]
-    }
-    ```

-## Using Named Operations

-We will now go through an example of using NamedOperations.
-This example uses the same basic schema and data from the [walkthrough](https://github.com/gchq/gaffer-doc/blob/master/src/main/java/uk/gov/gchq/gaffer/doc/dev/walkthrough/NamedOperations.java).
+You will only be able to create NamedOperations once you have configured a cache.

+!!!
+Note
+    If you choose a non-persistent cache then any Named Operations will be lost when you shut down your instance of Gaffer.

+Once you have configured your cache, you can then create your first NamedOperation.
-You will first start by creating your user instance and graph:
+You can start by creating your user instance and graph:

 ``` java
 // Create your user